 Contributions for the regional strategy:

-– Positioning CIEQV as preferred partner in the research, development and innovation area as part of its regional influence;
+– Positioning the research centre as a preferred partner in the fields of research, development, and innovation;

-– Strengthen collaboration and coordination with the regional institutions in order to respond to their needs;
+– Strengthen the collaboration and coordination of projects with the regional institutions as a mean to respond to their needs;

-– Create an Observatory for the research and innovation development in the regional influence territory.
+– Create an Observatory of research and innovative solutions towards the development of regional territory.

 Opportunities for advanced training:

 – Revert the research to the graduate offers and opportunities of the IPSantarém and IPLeiria , and other institutional partners with whom the LQRC-CIEQV collaborates;

 – Present opportunities for doctoral and postdoctoral programmes protocoled with universities and research centres in national and international missions;